nikitadearlokooo-max/CosmeticBotTest/README.md

 python telegram_bot_cosmetic_NEW.py
 ```

-## Deploy To Render
+## Deploy To Koyeb

-Use a Render Background Worker, not a Web Service, because this bot uses Telegram polling and does not open an HTTP port.
+Use a Koyeb Worker, not a Web Service, because this bot uses Telegram polling and does not open an HTTP port.

 Settings: